 Tell Companies House about a SAIL address

 When a company decides to use a SAIL address, it is essential that Companies House is notified immediately.
 This information will be added to the public register.
-To tell Companies House about a SAIL address, form ‘AD02 File a Single Alternative Inspection Location’ should be submitted online or by post.
+To tell Companies House about a SAIL address, form AD02: File a Single Alternative Inspection Location should then be submitted online or by post.
 To complete this form, the following information is required:

 Additionally, Companies House must be told what records have moved from the registered office to the SAIL address.
-Companies House form AD03 should be used, which must state the company name, registration number, and which records are being kept at the SAIL address.
+Companies House form AD03 should be used.
+This form must also state the company name, registration number, and which records are being kept at the SAIL address.